As the weather begins to turn chillier and our sunburn starts to fade, a lot of us finding out attention turning to heating.

 - Storage heater heater running cost: Around 13p per hour for a 2kw heater

-- Verdict: A lot of negative aspect, but the running cost is good if used properly
+- Verdict: A lot of negative aspects, but the running cost is good if used properly

 - Electric heater are generally considered to be 100% efficient (give or take a few percent).
 This is standard, so don’t be impressed by a heater boasting that.